electrikmilk/cherrilang.org/language/statements.md

 }
 ```

-The number after repeat could also be a variable as long as it evaluates to a number value.
+The number of times to repeat can also be a variable as long as it evaluates to a number value.

 ### Repeat With Each